Hall of Fame National Competitions

 The 2021 Nationals Competitions

 Please noteOur National events may begin as early as 9 am on the first scheduled day with solos, duets and trios.
 Groups may begin as early as the morning of the second day of Nationals.
-Dancers that are participating in the All Star program will also need to be at Nationals for an All Star/Parent meeting which will be scheduled on the morning of the first day followed by classes.
 The World Series of Dance group showdown will take place on the final evening of Nationals until approximately 11:00 p.m.
 Travel arrangements for departure should not be scheduled until the next morning.
 In the unlikely event that there are not enough entries to support a 6 day national show, the last day will be a free day.

 - Our easy registration makes entering a breeze.
 You may simply register online through our online registration system, moving the entries from your regional event to the national event.